 There is a richness and beauty that exists at Amistad.
 World-class fishing and boating draw visitors from across the continent to its clear waters, while ancient rock art sites attract visitors from around the world.

-Pro anglers have recently discovered that Amistad Reservoir is a hidden gem with top-quality year round fishing, especially for largemouth, smallmouth, and striped bass.
+Pro anglers have recently discovered that Amistad Reservoir is a hidden gem with top-quality, year-round fishing--especially for largemouth, smallmouth, and striped bass.
 Some fishermen also try for channel and blue catfish, crappie, sunfish, and alligator gar.
-To maintain the high-quality fishery, "catch and release" practices are encouraged.
+To maintain the high-quality fishery, catch and release practices are encouraged.

 With approximately 60,000 surface acres of water and good weather most of the year, Amistad is a boater's paradise.
 Houseboats, ski boats, sail boats, and personal watercraft are commonly seen on the lake.
-If needed, houseboats and other craft can be rented from Forever Resorts.
+A Lake Use Permit is required.

 Native American Pictographs

 Amistad and its surrounding area is home to dramatic 4,000 year-old rock art.
 These mysterious paintings adorn rock shelter walls in numerous sites throughout the Amistad region.
 Panther and Parida Caves are accessible by boat (depending on lake level), and hikers can go on a guided tour at nearby Seminole Canyon State Park and Historic Site.

 Visit Things To Do for other activities including swimming, hiking, picnicking, and bird watching.